 AppMySite enables you to list up to five items on the menu.
 Disable some items using the toggle button, if you want to limit the number of options available on the bottom navigation menu.
 We recommend listing at least three items on the menu.

 You can choose these items or destinations based on the niche, category, and characteristics of your app.
-For instance, if you have an eCommerce app, then you can add destinations like Home screen, Profile, Product Categories.
+For instance, if you are planning to develop an eCommerce app, then you can add destinations like Home screen, Profile, Product Categories.
 Cart, etc.

 #2: Pick the best name for the destination